IntersectMBO/ouroboros-network/README.md

   Specifically the section "Explore Cardano" is helpful, since it talks about the [Cardano Architecture](https://docs.cardano.org/explore-cardano/cardano-architecture), [Cardano Design Rationale](https://docs.cardano.org/explore-cardano/cardano-design-rationale), the [Cardano Network](https://docs.cardano.org/explore-cardano/cardano-network/about-the-cardano-network), etc.
   Although the Cardano documentation is less detailed, it is a good place to start and refresh some more basic concepts about Cardano.

+### Work progress

+On a biweekly basis we publish updates on [cardano-updates].
+We are also tracking our current work in the [Ouroboros Network Project][ouroboros-network-project].
+Our quarterly goals are published in the [Cardano Node Product Backlog][cardano-node-backlog].

+### For Contributors

+The contributing guide is available [here][contributing-guide].
+The style guide is available [here][style-guide].
+The code of conduct is available [here][code-of-conduct].

 ## Ouroboros-Network API

 The API consists of three layers: